 We also have a panel of building modifications occupational therapists and project managers.

-Before providing services or equipment to a participant you should:
+Before providing services or equipment to a participant

 - Work with the case manager or coordinator to obtain relevant information.